 Cho-Yeh hosts boys and girls, ages 6 – 16, mostly coming from the greater Houston area, but with large numbers also living in East and Central Texas.
 A handful of our campers also come from the North Texas/Dallas area, as well as from other states and nations.

 Bible study is an important time each day, and you will have the opportunity to see campers be challenged to grow in their faith.
 As a counselor, you will help lead Bible study and nightly devotionals for your campers within your cabin.
 Counselors focus on building relationships with campers just as Christ built relationships with people during His ministry.
 At Cho-Yeh, we are confident that God works in His time to reach people with His good news; therefore, it is our goal to love campers and live our lives in a way that exemplifies Jesus Christ and what it means to have a personal relationship with Him.
-It is not our goal to convert every camper by Friday night but challenge them to grow in their relationships with Jesus Christ.
+It is not our goal to convert every camper by the end of the week but challenge them to grow in their relationships with Jesus Christ.

 What are Cho-Yeh's theological beliefs?